-Table A.70.
-Summary of median (50^{th} percentile) short term yield and spawning stock projections for Gulf of Maine cod under three different assumptions of F, both with and without retrospective adjustments.
+Table A.71.
+Summary of median ( $50^{th}$ percentile) short term yield and spawning stock projections for Gulf of Maine Atlantic cod under three different assumptions of F (F0, 75% FMSY, F40%).
+Projections have not been adjusted for retrospective pattern.